-Scoring Criteria Page # Line # Commentary about the work sample All Almost every paragraph begins with a topic sentence that helps the reader focus on the connection to the thesis.
+Scoring Criteria Page # Line # Commentary about the work sample Communication: 1 2-11 The student uses academic and subject-specific vocabulary throughout the introduction in order to set context.
+For example, the student uses phrases such as "worldwide effects that war had" and "traumatic memories and nightmares."
+Using subject appropriate language 1 20- 21 The student employs some complex and compound sentences, though not always correctly. and considering audience 2 4-5 The student effectively uses language and sentence structure to convey the significance of the evidence included, for example "The memorieswere a symbol of helplessness in the war" 3 4-5 The student uses academic language linking the contents of the body paragraphs to the thesis.
+All Almost every paragraph begins with a topic sentence that helps the reader focus on the connection to the thesis.
 2 4-9 While the analysis here is well developed, it is a separate paragraph rather than connecting it to the previous paragraph where the evidence is discussed.
 Organization: 2 18 In this paragraph, the student moves to another poet abruptly with limited use of transitions.
-Structuring main ideas and supporting information 3 6 In this paragraph, there is an attempt to transition to the contemporary connection.
-3 14-22 Too much information included here in relationship to the discussion of how/why it is significant.
+Structuring main ideas and supporting 3 6 In this paragraph, there is an attempt to transition to the contemporary connection. information 3 14- 22 Too much information included here in relationship to the discussion of how/why it is significant.
 The essay relies mostly on a summary of the findings from the study.
 4 5-6 The work sample concludes with a good commentary about how "nightmaresare prevalent in war at any period."
 The rest of the paragraph mostly summarizes the content from each body paragraph.
-Accuracy: Attending to detail, grammar, spelling, All While the paper contains minor errors, they do not interfere with the ideas.
-Student demonstrates a firm command of English with mostly appropriate citations. conventions, citations, and formatting
+Accuracy: Attending to detail, grammar, spelling, conventions, citations, and formatting While the paper contains minor errors, they do not interfere with the ideas.
+Student demonstrates a firm command of English with mostly appropriate citations.